RuoshuiM/Expressivo/README.md

     substitutes num i for var i in the current expression, and evaluates it to a single number if the expression contains no other variables; does **not** update the current expression

+Entering an invalid expression or command prints an error but does not update the current expression.

+To exit, press _enter_ or _return_.

 ## Example Usage (assume all of the following code are typed into one session)
     > x * x * x
     x*x*x